***Book Coaching Services Coming Soon!***

 Payment 3: The remaining due for the Line/Copyedit is payable upon completion of that service.

 Yes!
-I understand that editing services can get quite pricey at times, and I want you to get the best possible service to help your manuscript shine rather than feeling forced by your budget to settle for something less than you deserve.
-That’s why I am happy to also offer a Payment Plan option to my clients.
+I understand that editorial services can get quite pricey at times, and I want you to get the best possible service to help your manuscript shine rather than feeling forced by your budget to settle for something less than you deserve.
+That’s why I am happy to also offer a Payment Plan to my clients.

 How do I pay you?

-When it’s time to make a payment, you will have the option to pay via credit card, debit card, Apple Pay, or bank payment (ACH) with the click of a button right on the invoice.
+When it’s time to make a payment, you will have the option to pay via credit card, debit card, Apple Pay, or bank payment (ACH) with the click of a button right on your invoice.

 Initial Contact